Package-Repository/bash_library/README.md

-# Project Title

-Bash Library
+# Bash Library

 ## Description

-Will have a number of bash scripts to help with software development
+Contains a variety of bash scripts to help with software development

 ## Getting Started
 run